-Objective: In 2012, during my time as Associate Creative Director at Nutrisystem, they were looking for a fresh, new, user-friendly, inbox experience for diet season while providing customers with a quality welcome kit.
-It was important that it clearly explained and hyped the new program in a format that fell within budget.
+Objective: In 2012 Nutrisystem was looking for a fresh, new, user-friendly, inbox experience for diet season to provide customers with a quality welcome kit—that hyped the new program and fell within budget.

-The chosen format included a customized box enclosure to house kit components (resource guide, meal planner and pocket reference card) with a welcome flap.
-The design was heavily brand-focused and highlights the most important content.
+The product is a customized box enclosure housing kit components (resource guide, meal planner and pocket reference card) with a welcome flap.

 Objective: When we were engaged my husband and I wanted to create a collaborative wedding invitation that was original woodsy, rustic, bee-themed.

 Direction/Design: We decided illustrated trees and bees would fit the theme and we chose to incorporated engagement shoot photos into a design with clever bee-themed copy.
 Our wedding colors were teal, green and yellow.

 Kraft paper, doillies, and a custom stamp give this design a casual rusticity while clean font choices and organized layout provide the level of seriousness that a wedding day commands without being stuffy.
 The collaboration on the art of this project gave it a personal touch that we are both proud of.

 Logo & Website: I created a current, fun and rustic graphic to be treated in stamps, on the invites, save the dates and website.
 We found a heart-shaped stump to fit the bill.
 The site contains simple wedding information with an outdoorsy, camp theme.

 Objective: Generate sales calls via creative treatment of current program, messaging and promotions through original DR print advertising.